fragmetric-labs/fragmetric-contracts/README.md

 # In case of the Fragmetric inhouse members, run below script to fetch a shared wallet keypair from the cloud.
 $ aws sso login --profile encrypt_dev
 ...
-$ anchor run set-dev-wallet
-encrypt_dev/wallet data copied to ./id.json
+$ anchor run set-devnet-wallet encrypt_dev/wallet data copied to ./id.json

-$ anchor run set-dev-dummy-program-keypair encrypt_dev/dummyProgramKeypair data copied to ./programs/dummy/id.json
+$ anchor run set-devnet-dummy-program-keypair encrypt_dev/dummyProgramKeypair data copied to ./programs/dummy/id.json

 # Deploy or Upgrade the program